Federal, state auditors to review Indy Public Housing Agency’s books Monday

 Lewis wrote that her staff would attempt to identify additional potential revenues and income as well as re-examining expenses and seek funds owed by HUD to resolve the agency’s financial crisis.

-The former executive director whom Lewis replaced told Fox59 News that the agency’s financial status was even more dire when he arrived in the late winter of 2019.
+The former executive director whom Lewis replaced told CBS4 News that the agency’s financial status was even more dire when he arrived in the late winter of 2019.

 “I was excited about the opportunity to come clean up and reform an agency,” former executive John Hall said in an exclusive interview.
 “I think it was my first or second week on the job I received a subpoena from the State Board of Accounts.”